reddit/CodableRPC/README.md

 # CodableRPC

-CodableRPC is a general purpose RPC client & server implemented in Swift based on [SwiftNIO](https://github.com/apple/swift-nio).
-It uses Swift's [Codable](https://developer.apple.com/documentation/swift/encoding-decoding-and-serialization) for serialization, enabling you to write idiomatic and type-safe method calls.
+CodableRPC is a general purpose RPC client & server implemented in Swift that uses [Codable](https://developer.apple.com/documentation/swift/encoding-decoding-and-serialization) for serialization, enabling you to write idiomatic and type-safe procedure calls.

 While a general purpose RPC implementation, Reddit uses CodableRPC to support ad hoc communication between XCTest UI tests and the iOS app.